mahideme/GTSTv1/💖Day1_ introduction.md

 ### ✨Phases of Hacking

 1. Reconnaissance - the act of scouting or exploring
-2. Scanning
+2. Scanning - for vulnerability(weakness)
-3. Gaining access
+3. Gaining access -
-4. Maintaining access
+4. Maintaining access - post exploitations,
 5. Clearing tracks or logs